 A testimony is the most personal evidence for the existence of God for the person who claims to be a Christian, but it isn’t evidence in a scientific sense.
 It’s evidence that is easily discounted by the naturalist who relies only on science and empirical, measurable and falsifiable evidence.

 It can also be problematic for the Christian community.
-There is a certain social, group pressure that isn’t intentional or even conscious for every Christian to have “a testimony”.
+There is a certain social, group pressure – unintended, or not – for every Christian to have “a testimony”.
 The more dramatic the better.
 The person who was “always a Christian” may feel a tinge of self doubt.
-The person whose story does not line up with more “typical” testimonies may feel on the outs.
+The person whose story does not line up with more “typical” testimonies may feel out of step.

 Personal stories are subjective, and the subjective nature of them engenders some natural and warranted skepticism.

-But personal encounter, ultimately, is most meaningful and convincing to the one who experiences it.
-It can’t be empirically verified, and it doesn’t carry the same weight with other people who can’t appreciate the intimate, personal details.
+But personal encounter, ultimately, is meaningful and convincing mainly to the one who experiences it.
+It can’t be empirically verified, and it doesn’t carry the same weight with other people who don’t have the same intimate connection to the personal details.

 For the Christian, that objective analysis is Scripture, doctrine and tradition.
 For each religion, that objective analysis is some combination of that religion’s scripture, doctrinal corpus and tradition, and for the naturalist, that objective analysis is empirical evidence, proven theory and scientific analysis.

 This is where NDEs get interesting.
 Continue reading “What Near Death Experiences Prove, and What They Do Not Prove”